 The United States has some of the highest standards in medical treatment.
-Millions of people throughout the country receive medical treatment without any incident, but that doesn’t stop thousands of people from being injured or dying every year while visiting a healthcare professional.
+Millions of people throughout the country receive medical treatment without any incident, but that doesn't stop thousands of people from being injured or dying every year while visiting a healthcare professional.
 Additionally, the number of fatalities caused by medical malpractice is so significant that it needs to be inserted as one of the most common causes of death in the United States.
-Learn more about med mal injuries and liability claims from our Florida personal injury attorneys.
+Learn more about med mal injuries and liability claims from our Florida medical malpractice attorneys.

 Medical malpractice claims